anshulkhare7/SouthCityTechTalksWebsite/README.md

 ## Content Editing

-Create new post
+Create new meetup

 ```
-hugo new posts/south-city-tech-talks-meetup-October-2019.md
+hugo new meetups/south-city-tech-talks-meetup-October-2019.md
 ```

 Edit existing pages or posts